-The heater is lit by pressing a button which causes a spark, with most heaters this is a piezoelectric action so no batteries or external flame lighting is needed.
+The heater is lit by pressing a button which causes a spark, with most heaters this is piezoelectric so no batteries or external flame lighting is needed.

-A full sized cabinet without the gas bottle weighs about 30 pounds (the same as 4 gallons of water) so is light enough to be easily carried by two people.
+A full-sized cabinet without the gas bottle weighs about 30 pounds (the same as 4 gallons of water) and can easily be carried by two people.

-You can use our calculator further down this page to see how long your gas bottle will last at different heat settings on your Calor gas heater.
+You can use our calculator further down this page to see how long your gas bottle will last at different heat settings.